andreww5au/PaSD-client/README.md

 DSOFF-H and DSOFF-L: (read/write).
 As for DSON-H and DSON-L, only this field defines whether the port should be turned on when the overall system state is &#39;offline.

-TO-H and TO-L: (read/write).
-These define a two-bit field that defines whether this port should be forced to turn ON or OFF, overriding the DSON and DSOFF fields.
-The MCCS should never set this field, it should only be used by a technician in the field.
-Writing a 10 to this field forces the port to turn OFF, writing a 11 to this field forces the port to turn ON, and writing a 01 to this field turns off the override, so the DSON and DSOFF field values are used to determine the power state.
-Writing 00 to this field leaves the current field contents in the microcontroller unchanged.
+TO-H and TO-L: (read only).
+These define a two-bit field that defines whether this port has been forced to turn ON or OFF, overriding the DSON and DSOFF fields.
+The MCCS can't set this field, it is set by the firmware in response to button presses.
+A 10 in this field means that the port has been forced OFF, a 11 to this field means the port has been forced ON, and a 01 means that there is no override, so the DSON and DSOFF field values are used to determine the power state.

-PWRSENSE: (read/write).
+PWRSENSE: (read only).
 Contains a 1 if there is an active 48V supply on the output to that port.
 It will be 0 if the port is turned off (POWER=0), or if the under/over current circuit has tripped, disabling 48V for that port.
 If the current limit has tripped, the port must be turned off and on again using the